MarcKaufmann/dotfiles/README.md

     - pull up the [pinboard bookmarklet](https://pinboard.in/howto/) to the bookmarks toolbar, which has to be visible
 - Install RStudio
 - Install Racket
+- Remap Capslock to Ctrl
+- Install 1Password

+## todo

 - Install Doom Emacs
     - Much of that can be automated, once there is no bug anymore
 - Move all my repositories to GitHub.
 Stop having duplicates across github and gitlab.
     - Obviously back them up regularly to my server
-- Remap Capslock to Ctrl
-- Install 1Password
+- Clone repositories

-## todo

 - Create repo for new dotfiles on github.
 Remove old one probably.
 - Install Doom Emacs and configure (ESS modes etc)
 - Install latex
 - Configure tmux
 - Install Anki
-- vi mode on the cli